 I create mostly 2D art that borrows from both traditional and contemporary techniques.
-I’ve focused on drawing and painting most of my life (with occasional forays into ceramics), but have become mildly obsessed with printmaking over the past year.
+I’ve focused on drawing and painting most of my life (with occasional forays into ceramics), but more recently I have become mildly obsessed with printmaking.

 I tend to use the Texturous Studios moniker when promoting my artwork online and at art festivals.
 The “studios,” such as they are, are technically a corner of my family room (and, occasionally, pockets of the garage), where I try to contain my mess du jour.
-On any given day, my work table might be covered with acrylic paints and canvases, toxic-smelling epoxies, a cutting mat and various paper scraps, or a sewing machine and fabric.
-I also take advantage of any opportunity I get to play around with a printing press — either by making the trek up to Atelier Meridian in North Portland or by taking classes at nearby schools like PCC Sylvania and PNCA.
+On any given day, my work table might be occupied by acrylic paints, toxic-smelling epoxies, my sewing machine, and/or assorted scraps of paper, wood chips, and fabric.
+I also take advantage of any opportunity I get to play around with a printing press – either by making the trek up to Atelier Meridian in North Portland or by taking classes at nearby schools like PCC Sylvania and PNCA.